ghkdqhrbals/ghkdqhrbals.github.io/_posts/2022-05-01-json-web-token.md

 # Cookie

 Cookie is a database which is stored in client's web browser by server.
 Server can store data up to 4KB(this is different among the browsers).
-To maintain the state(as http is stateless protocol), cookie can be used as a temporary state.
+To maintain the state(**as http is stateless protocol**), cookie can be used as a temporary state!
 Also cookie can reduce resource comsumption of server.

 This cookie data is key:value pair set.
 Each cookie data is stored according to its domain.